 HOWARD M. STEIN Partner

-In what could be the largest price paid for a land sale on Long Island, Mr. Stein recently handled the sale of the Melville "pumpkin farm" to Canon USA for its North American Headquarters, playing a major role in resolving a legal dispute that will keep the Fortune 500 Company on Long Island.
+In what could be the largest price paid for a land sale on Long Island, Mr. Stein handled the sale of the Melville "pumpkin farm" to Canon USA for its North American Headquarters, playing a major role in resolving a legal dispute that will keep the Fortune 500 Company on Long Island.

-Mr. Stein is an active supporter of Big Brothers Big Sisters of Long Island for several years, is a member of its President's Counsel and was the recipient of its Presidential Award at its 2000 Gala.
-He has served as co-chairman of the Presidential Gala each year since.
-In 2007, he received the Harry Chapin Humanitarian Award from Long Island Cares, Inc., and in 2009 was named as one of Long Island's "50 Around 50" for professional achievement and community service.
+Mr. Stein is an active supporter of Big Brothers Big Sisters of Long Island, a member of its President's Counsel and was the recipient of its Presidential Award in 2000.
+In 2007 he received The Harry Chapin Humanitarian Award from Long Island Cares, Inc. and in 2009 he was named as one of Long Island's "50 Around 50" for professional achievement and community service.

 Mr. Stein is a 1975 graduate of the University of Rochester where he now serves as a member of their George Eastman Circle and earned his law degree from Case Western Reserve University in 1978.
-He is admitted to practice in the State of New York and the U.S. District Court, Eastern District of New York.
-He and his wife Cathy reside in Dix Hills and have three children.
+He is admitted to practice in the State of New York and the U.S. District Court, Eastern District of New York and has achieved the highest rating by Martindale Hubbell.